 Television is a great brand awareness tool - Almost every American has a television, with 83 percent of adults having two or more, and American households keep their televisions on for 8.1 hours each day on average.
 As a result, roughly $76 billion was spent on advertising in 2019 alone.

 By combining television ads with YouTube’s reach, brands can benefit from viewers watching their commercials long after they have aired.
-However, brands need to be sure that they have strong creative.
+However, brands need to be sure that they have strong message.
 No commercial will go viral if it does not connect with viewers.

 In addition to hosting commercials on a specific YouTube channel, advertising on the platform itself can be beneficial.
 Since many users are logged in when they view videos (2 billion logged on users), demographic data can be combined with the content they are watching, resulting in relevant content being seen by the target audience.